Best Arm Identification for Stochastic Rising Bandits: Numerical Validation

-\textbf{Results}~~ The empirical error probability provided by the analyzed algorithms in the synthetically generated setting is presented in Figure~\ref{fig:synthetic_settings_res}.
-We report with a dashed vertical blue line at $T = 185$, \ie the budgets after which the optimal arm no longer changes.
-Before such a budget, all the algorithms provide large errors (\ie $\bar{e}_T(\mathfrak{U}) > 0.2$).
+\textbf{Results.}~~The empirical error probability provided by the analyzed algorithms in the synthetically generated setting is presented in Figure~\ref{fig:synthetic_settings_res}.
+We report with a dashed vertical blue line at $T = 185$, \ie the budget after which the optimal arm no longer changes.
+Before such a budget, all the algorithms provide large errors (\ie $\bar{e}_T(\bm{\nu},\mathfrak{A}) > 0.2$).
 However, \ucbeshort outperforms the others by a large margin, suggesting that an optimistic estimator might be advantageous when the time budget is small.
-Shortly after $T = 185$, \ucbeshort starts providing the correct suggestion consistently. \succrejectshort begins to identify the optimal arm (\ie with $\bar{e}(\text{\succrejectshort}) < 0.05$) for time budgets $T > 1000$.
-Nonetheless, both algorithms perform significantly better than the baseline algorithms used for comparison.
+Shortly after $T = 185$, \ucbeshort starts providing the correct suggestion consistently. \succrejectshort begins to identify the optimal arm (\ie with $\bar{e}_T(\bm{\nu},\text{\succrejectshort}) < 0.05$) for time budgets $T > 1000$.
+Nonetheless, both algorithms perform significantly better than the baselines used for comparison.
+On the other hand, Figure~\ref{fig:simpleregret} shows the performance of all the algorithms in terms of simple regret.
+We first observe how, in this case, we have that \succrejectshort outperforms \ucbeshort and all the other algorithms in the considered scenario. \ucbeshort presents an interesting behavior in this perspective.
+Indeed, even if for $T > 185$ it promptly detects the optimal arm $i^*(T)$ (as visible from Figure~\ref{fig:synthetic_settings_res}), it suffers a large simple regret (as visible from Figure~\ref{fig:simpleregret}) that is explained by the over-exploitation of the suboptimal arms implying a small number of pulls $N_{i^*(T)}(T)$ of the optimal one $i^*(T)$.

-\textbf{Sensitivity Analysis for the Exploration Parameter of \ucbeshort}~~ We also perform a sensitivity analysis on the exploration parameter $a$ for the \ucbeshort algorithm on Setting \texttt{A}.
-As mentioned before, \ucbeshort parameter $a$ should be set to $a^*$, whose computation requires prior information on the setting.
-We applied the \ucbeshort algorithm using $a \in \{ a^*/50,a^*/10,a^*,10a^*,50a^*\}$ on the previously synthetically generated setting and evaluate the effect of the misspecification on the error probability $\bar{e}_T(\text{\ucbeshort})$.
-In this specific experiment, we average over $1000$ runs and show the $95\%$ confidence intervals as shaded areas.

-Figure~\ref{fig:exp_a} shows the empirical errors of \ucbeshort with different parameters $a$, where the dashed horizontal blue line denotes the last time the optimal arm changes over the time budget.